bernhardAxonIvy/doc/source/designer-guide/troubleshooting/index.rst

 allowed to use.
 This can happen when a lot of data is used during the process simulations.
 Ensure, that your computer has enough memory.
 Then you can increase the maximal memory consumption of the Axon Ivy Designer.
-Just open the ``Axon Ivy Designer.ini`` and change the value in the line after ``-Xmx`` to a higher one.
+Just open the ``AxonIvyDesigner.ini`` and change the value in the line after ``-Xmx`` to a higher one.